raghavgithub06/Borrowing-and-Lending-Defi/README.md

 # Borrowing and Lending Defi

 ## Introduction
-This Asset Borrowing and Lending Defi Dapp operates on **Ethereum's SEpolia's Testnet**.
+This Asset Borrowing and Lending Defi Dapp operates on **Ethereum's Sepolia Testnet**.

 ## Technology Stack